Who we are

-New WAter Ways was formed in 2006 to enable excellence in integrated water cycle management and build capacity of government and industry practitioners.
+New WAter Ways was formed in 2006 to enable excellence in integrated water cycle management and build the capacity of government and industry practitioners to deliver water sensitive communities.

-The members of New WAter Ways Inc provide oversight of the program.
-They are:
+The New WAter Ways Board provides oversight of the program.
+The Board agencies are:

 The strength of the New WAter Ways program lies in its commitment to:

-in order to showcase the wide range of total water cycle solutions available, building capacity in the achievement of better urban water management outcomes across the State.
+New WAter Ways seeks to showcase the wide range of total water cycle solutions available and appropriate to local conditions, building industry capacity in the achievement of better urban water management outcomes across the State.

 Program objectives

-The objectives of the New WAter Ways program are to deliver outcomes in the areas of knowledge sharing; education, science and training; advocacy and leadership; and partnerships and bridging.
-The objectives are to:
+The objectives of the New WAter Ways program are to deliver outcomes in the areas of knowledge sharing; industry support and training; and collaboration.

 Our Partners